massgov/mayflower/patternlab/docs/a11y-checklist/buttons.md

   aria-controls="toc-overlay">+</button>
 ```

-> - Use `aria-label` to override the existing link label.
+> - Use `aria-label` to override the existing button label.
 >
 > - Add any necessary context info to the  `aria-label` as well.
 With above sample, the label could be "click to show the table of contents".
 >